 - 1 large avocado diced

-- 2 tablespoon fresh squeezed lime juice
+- 2 tablespoons lime juice fresh-squeezed

 - 1 tablespoon olive oil I like this organic, virgin olive oil

-- 2 tablespoon fresh cilantro chopped
+- 2 tablespoons cilantro fresh, chopped

 - 1 teaspoon salt

-- 1/8 teaspoon freshly ground black pepper to taste
+- ⅛ teaspoon freshly ground black pepper to taste

-- Bring a sauce pan of water to a boil.
+- Bring a saucepan of water to a boil.
 Boil corn and edamame for 3 minutes.

 - Drain and place in a large bowl.
 Add tomatoes and avocados.

-- In a small bowl, add lime juice, salt, pepper and gradually add oil whisking as you add oil.
+- In a small bowl, add lime juice, salt, and pepper and gradually add oil whisking as you add oil.

 - Arrange lettuce leaves on a platter.

 - Spoon salad mixture onto lettuce leaves.